-Did you know that many large universities now require freshmen to take some classes from their computers because they simply don’t have large enough lecture halls for them all to attend in person?
+Many large universities require freshmen to take some classes from their computers because they simply don’t have large enough lecture halls for them all to attend in person.
 That will never happen at New College.

 We believe in keeping classes small, and that’s why we’re a small school.
 We believe in standing up, speaking out, exploring ideas, trying out what you’re learning with others.
 Sometimes it’s scary not being the smartest person in the room anymore — but more often it’s exhilarating.
 New College students challenge each other and themselves, and our faculty members challenge you — and themselves — in close interactions built on face-to-face communication.